Holme railway station (Norfolk)

 Holme railway station was located on the line between and Watlington in Norfolk, England.
 It served the parish of Runcton Holme, and closed in 1853.

 History

-The Lynn & Ely Railway Bill received the Royal Assent on 30 June 1845.
+The Lynn and Ely Railway Act 1845 (8 & 9 Vict. c. lv) received royal assent on 30 June 1845.
 Work started on the line in 1846 and the line and its stations were opened on 27 October 1846.
 Holme Gate Station opened with the line and was situated South of St. Germain's Station and north of Stow Station.
 The line ran from Ely to Downham, the eventual destination being Ely.